 Enjoy a hike to The Old Man of Storr, one of the most iconic landmarks on Skye.
 This rock formation is a huge pinnacle that rises out of the hillside, looking out towards the islands of Raasay and Rona.
 Head back to the mainland during a scenic drive to Glencoe which is known for its soaring mountains and incredible scenery.
 Here you’ll enjoy a final hike to the viewpoint where – legend has it – the signal was given to start the ambush known as the Glencoe Massacre where 30 of the MacDonald clansman lost their lives in 1692.
 After lunch, return to Edinburgh for a celebratory farewell dinner on the eve of your departure back home.

-Hiking through the Scottish Highlands, woods and coast will rejuvenate and delight you.
+Hiking through the Scottish Highlands, woods and coast will rejuvenate and delight youCopy to a new draft.
 Join us on this classic hiking tour through Scotland!

 - Scotland Walking Tour for Women: Day-by-Day Itinerary